karios1/karios1/README.md

 ### Hi there 👋
+My name is Karina.
+Currently work for Amazon.
+Will be using this respository for a coding bootcamp.
 <!--
 **karios1/karios1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.